 The core activity of the genome is the RNA it produces or "expresses" from genes as messenger RNA (mRNA), which act as templates for protein synthesis.
 It is now known that a class of elements in the genome, often called “regulatory elements” or “enhancers”, control gene activity in different cells.
 Studying these elements can be very challenging as they are active only in the cells where they are needed, and they are distributed unpredictably and often far away from the genes they control.
 A major bottleneck has therefore been linking a gene with its regulatory elements in a given cell type or circumstance.

-Although finding ways of interrogating these systems addresses a fundamental biological question, it also has profound implications for human health.
-It is now known from comprehensive “Genome-Wide Association Studies” (GWAS) that the sequence variations in each of our genomes that pre-dispose us all to common human diseases likely effect these regulatory elements rather than the genes themselves.
-It is equally likely that genetic damage to these elements will be a poorly diagnosed cause of heritable diseases.
+Solving this problem is not only important to understand the basic biology it also has profound implications for human health.
+It is now known from large-scale genetic studies (Genome-Wide Association Studies or GWAS) that the sequence variations in each of our genomes that pre-dispose us all to common human diseases more often affect regulatory elements rather than the genes themselves.
+Genetic changes in these elements are therefore likely a poorly diagnosed cause of heritable diseases.

 Where suitable approaches are not available, the group develops novel methods such as the Capture-C approaches, which allow thousands of genes to be linked to their regulatory elements in a single assay.
-Developed with the specific problem of linking GWAS hits to the genes they effect, this assay is the only high resolution Chromatin Conformation Capture (3C) assay that multiplexes both viewpoints and cell samples in a single assay and so maps the interactions between genes and regulatory elements with high throughput, sensitivity and statistical rigour.
+This assay is the only high-resolution Chromatin Conformation Capture (3C) assay that multiplexes both viewpoints and cell samples in a single assay and so maps the interactions between genes and regulatory elements with high throughput, sensitivity and statistical rigour.